 2.2.4.1 Members, both directly and through the participation of their experts in the activities of regional associations and technical commissions, shall contribute to the Rolling Review of Requirements (RRR) process and assist the designated Points of Contact (PoCs) for each Application Area in performing their roles in the RRR.

-Note: Appendix 2.3 to this section provides further details on the RRR process.
+Note: Appendix 2.3 provides further details on the RRR process.

-2.2.5 Observation Impact studies
+2.2.5 Observation Impact Studies

 2.2.5.1 Members, or groups of Members within regions, should conduct and/or participate in observation impact studies and related scientific evaluations to address WIGOS network design questions.